-Other medications or supplements that you may use include:
+Supplements that you may use include:

-- Capsaicin (Zostrix) skin cream to relieve pain
+- Capsaicin skin cream to relieve pain

-Staying active and getting exercise helps maintain joint and overall movement.
-Ask your health care provider to recommend an appropriate home exercise routine.
-Water exercises, such as swimming, are especially helpful.
+Staying active and getting exercise can maintain joint and overall movement.
+Ask your health care provider to recommend an exercise routine.
+Water exercises, such as swimming, are helpful.

-Other lifestyle recommendations include:
+Other lifestyle tips include:

-- Applying heat and cold
+- Applying heat and cold to the joint

-- Getting rest
+- Getting enough rest

 - Losing weight if you are overweight

 - Protecting your joints from injury

 If the pain from OA gets worse, keeping up with activities may become more difficult or painful.
 Making changes around the home can help take stress off your joints to relieve some of the pain.
 If your work is causing stress in certain joints, you may need to adjust your work area or change work tasks.

-Physical therapy can help improve muscle strength and the motion of stiff joints, as well as your sense of balance.
-Therapists have many techniques for treating OA.
-If therapy does not make you feel better after 6 - 8 weeks, then it likely will not work at all.
+Physical therapy can help improve muscle strength and the motion of stiff joints as well as your balance.
+If therapy does not make you feel better after 6 to 8 weeks, then it likely will not work at all.

-Massage therapy may also help provide short-term pain relief.
-Make sure you work with an experienced massage therapist who understands how to work with sensitive joint areas.
+Massage therapy may provide short-term pain relief.
+Make sure you work with a licensed massage therapist who is experienced in working on sensitive joints.

-Splints and braces can sometimes support weakened joints.
-Some prevent the joint from moving; others allow some movement.
-You should use a brace only when your doctor or therapist recommends one.
+Splints and braces may help support weakened joints.
+Some types prevent the joint from moving.
+Others allow some movement.
+Use a brace only when your doctor or therapist recommends one.
 Using a brace the wrong way can cause joint damage, stiffness, and pain.

 Severe cases of OA might need surgery to replace or repair damaged joints.
-Surgical options include:
+Options include: